- Day 1: Arriving in Korea

 Note: The pass only works for the subway system (so no buses or convenience stores), and if you leave Seoul for another city, you can’t use it.
 But if you’re commuting in Seoul, this will save you some won.

-So now that you’ve got your transit card, let’s get to figuring out the system.
+So now that you’ve got your transit card let’s figure out the system.

 Seoul Subway System

-It might look intimidating at first glance, but give me a second, and we’ll have you feeling confident about getting you anywhere you need to be.
+It might look not very comforting at first glance, but give me a second, and we’ll have you feeling confident about getting you anywhere you need to be.

 You’ll often hear/see the lines referenced by their color and number.
 On these lines are stations.
-You should first figure out what station is closest to where you’re staying and what line it’s on.
-So every time you go home, you know exactly what line you have to get on.
+You should first figure out what station is closest to your stay and what line it’s on.
+So every time you go home, you know exactly what line you must get on.

 One of the best things I ever did was download Malang’s Subway Korea app (available for iOS and Android).
 It lets you search stations, pick your starting and end points, and then tells you what station you have to get off at, where you need to transfer to, how many stations it’ll take, and how long it’ll take.
 This app is a lifesaver, and it’s better than standing around with a poster-sized tourist map, squinting to find your station.